ranjan-akash/HP-Z-Unlocked_Challenge_1/fire.md

 2017|	Australia	|Open shrubland	|	5.209256e+07
 2006|	Australia	|Grassland	|	5.006097e+07

-- For most Forest and Savanna burned in a year in a country Open shrubland has the highest value of **1.052085e+08** in year **2011** in Australia
+- For most Forest and Savanna burned in a year in a country Open shrubland has the highest value which is **1.052085e+08** in year **2011** in Australia

 - Open shrubland and Grassland are most burned item type in a year in a country.

-- Both item type are most burned Australia in a year.
+- Both item type are most burned in Australia in a year.

-# **Selected countries Analysis**
+# **EDA on Subcontinent countries**

 ## 1.Select countries